Nazeim/docs.wavesplatform/docs/en/waves-node/activation-protocol.md

 If a new feature was activated but the node was not updated to support it, the node will shutdown itself \(default behavior\) and log the error about activation of the unsupported feature.

-> :warning: On the Testnet approval and activation periods are set to 3000 blocks each.
+> :warning: On the Testnet approval and activation periods are set to 3000 (100 blocks on Stagenet) blocks each.
 This allows faster activation of new features for testing purposes.

 ## 3. Configuration File Changes